maclapitcare/maclapitcare-website/README.md

-# MacLap IT Care - MacBook Repair Service
+# MacLap IT Care - Vercel Deployment

-Professional laptop repair service website for Delhi NCR.
+## Quick Deploy Steps:

+1. Replace all files in your GitHub repository with files from this folder
+2. Commit and push to GitHub
+3. Vercel will auto-deploy

-## Vercel Deployment Settings
+## Vercel Settings:

-**Build Command:** `npm run build`
+- **Build Command**: `npm run build`
-**Output Directory:** `dist/public`
+- **Output Directory**: `dist`
-**Install Command:** `npm install`
+- **Install Command**: `npm install`

-## Required Environment Variables
+## Environment Variables:

-- `DATABASE_URL` - PostgreSQL connection string
+- `DATABASE_URL` - Your Neon PostgreSQL connection string

-## Tech Stack
+## Fixed Issues:

-- React + TypeScript frontend
-- Vercel Serverless Functions backend
+- ✅ API 404 errors (proper serverless function setup)
+- ✅ Page refresh 404 errors (SPA routing with fallback to index.html)
+- ✅ Database connection (ES modules compatibility)

+## Test After Deployment:
+1. Visit `/api/test` - should show API working
+2. Refresh any page - should work without 404
-- PostgreSQL database (Neon)
+3. Submit booking form - should save to database
-- Tailwind CSS styling

-## API Endpoints

-- `/api/contact` - Contact form submissions
-- `/api/service-booking` - Service booking requests

-## Deployment Notes

-This project uses Vercel serverless functions for the backend API.
-The `/api` folder contains individual serverless functions that handle form submissions and database operations.
+This is a clean, minimal deployment focused only on Vercel compatibility.